jax79sg/artyins/README.md

 ### ExtractionService
 The `ExtractionService` receives requests to extract content from a file.
 It requires access to the folder where the file is held.
 Upon extraction of the content, it sends the content back to the caller.

+### ClassifierService
+The `ClassifierService` receives requests to classify a set of text.
+Upon classification, it sends the classified Class to the caller.

+### SaveService
+The `SaveService` receives requests to interact with a storage.
+Upon saving, it sends a json string which will specify the errors, if any.

+### Monitor
+The `Monitor` continuously monitor a folder for new files.
+Upon detection, it calls the `JobService` to start a new job.

 ## Installation
 The general idea is as follows